lawrennd/old_talks/_business/coconut-science-and-the-supply-chain-of-ideas.md

 Jeff's store.

-I never got a chance to talk to Jeff in person about this, but I did spend a lot of time with the Jeff inside my head.
+I never got a chance to talk to Jeff in person about this, but I did spend a lot of time with the little Jeff inside my head.
 And here's what he said to me.

 He said: "Neil, I don't know what the future's going to look like.
 But